CESSProject/cess/README.md

 ## Run Tests with Benchmarks

 CESS has Rust unit tests with benckmarks also.
+Currently, testing this feature in docker is not supported.
+Please execute belows after clone this repo.

 ```
 # Run unit tests with benchmarks